zenustech/zeno/BUILD.md

 ### Windows

 1. Download and install Git: https://git-scm.com/download/win

 2. Download and install CMake: https://github.com/Kitware/CMake/releases/download/v3.21.3/cmake-3.21.3-windows-x86_64.zip

 3. Download and install Visual Studio 2019 Community Edition (which is free): https://visualstudio.microsoft.com/zh-hans/downloads/

+> Note that we install Visual Studio **only to get the compiler bundled with it**. feel free to use your favorite editors like VSCode or CLion other than Visual Studio for coding.

+> It's recommended to install Visual Studio in trivial locations, like `C:/Programs Files (x86)/xxx` or `D:/Program Files (x86)/xxx`, so that VCPKG can find it easier.

 4. Download and install Qt 5.12: https://www.qt.io/offline-installers

-> Note that we install Visual Studio **only to get the compiler bundled with it**. feel free to use your favorite editors like VSCode or CLion other than Visual Studio for coding.

-> It's recommended to install in trivial locations, like `C:/Programs Files (x86)/xxx` or `D:/Program Files (x86)/xxx`, so that VCPKG can find it easier.
+> If you find installing Qt troublesome (e.g., asking you for registering a Qt account), feel free to skip it for now, and execute `vcpkg install qt5:x64-windows` later (see the `vcpkg` section) instead.

 ### Ubuntu